marcusguay/CudaJPGDecoder/README.md

 # About

-Note: This project was mainly for learning purposes and so I probably would not put this in production project (Atleast not yet)
+Note: This project was mainly for learning purposes and so I probably would not put this in production project (atleast not in its current state)

 At the time of writing this the decoder only supports images with three channels, 4:4:4 subsampling and that was non progressively encoded

-I plan on adding compatibility to these types of JPGs later and maybe even an encoder eventually
+I plan on adding compatibility to these types of JPGs later and maybe an an encoder eventually

 ### The following resources were very helpful: